-3.2.2 Manaus Emissions
+3.2.2 Manaus emissions

-The emissions used to represent the influence of Manaus are shown in Fig. 4a and were calculated following the methodology described in Abou Rafee et al. (2017).
-Traffic emissions have been estimated from vehicle use intensity and emission factors for CO, NOx, SO2 and VOCs depending on type of fuel use in Manaus (Abou Rafee et al., 2017).
-VOC speciation is assumed to be similar to the average speciation of the vehicle fleet emissions of São Paulo, Brazil in 2004 (Martins et al., 2006).
+The emissions used to represent the influence of Manaus are shown in Fig. 4a and were calculated following the methodology described in Abou Rafee et al. (2017) and Medeiros et al. (2017).
+Traffic emissions have been estimated from vehicle use intensity and emission factors for CO, NO_x , SO_2 and VOCs, depending on the type of fuel use in Manaus (Abou Rafee et al., 2017).
+VOC speciation is assumed to be similar to the average speciation of the vehicle fleet emissions of São Paulo, Brazil, in 2004 (Martins et al., 2006).
 Hourly distribution of the traffic emissions is considered to be similar to the hourly traffic distribution in São Paulo (Andrade et al., 2015).
-In the past decades, Brazil has become known for pioneering the large scale use of ethanol based biofuels.
-However, due to its isolation and being distant from south Brazilian biofuel producing regions, Manaus traffic doesn't involve consumption of significant amounts of ethanol-based fuel.
+In the past decades, Brazil has become known for pioneering the large-scale use of ethanol-based biofuels.
+However, due to its isolation and being distant from south Brazilian biofuel-producing regions, Manaus traffic does not involve the consumption of significant amounts of ethanol-based fuel.